plausible/website/_posts/2024-09-28-wordpress-plugin-track-popular-searches-on-your-site.md

 * GDPR-compliant, user-friendly, WordPress plugin
 * No consent banner required

 Having a search experience built in your WordPress website is many times a major expectation from your visitors.
-This is especially true if you run an e-commerce store, a publication or a blog, an aggregator website like one for booking buses/hotels/flights, matching job profiles or dating profiles, a books/songs library, etc.
+This is especially true if you run an e-commerce store, a publication or a blog, a knowledge-base, an aggregator website like one for booking buses/hotels/flights, matching job profiles or dating profiles, a books/songs library, etc.

 While an on-site search feature is great for user-experience, it is also a fantastic way of getting customer insights directly from the horse’s mouth: knowing about their demands, preferencs, current trends, stock-up requirements, etc.